 - Enter in your salary, before taxes.

 - Enter in whether your salary is calculated yearly, monthly, or weekly.

 - Enter in the tax year.

-- Enter in your age (tax rates are often different for people who are either younger than or older than retirement age).
+- Enter in your age (tax rates are can be different depending on how old you are relative to retirement age).